New Perry Hotel

-New Perry Hotel is a historic hotel in Perry, Georgia, located at 800 Main Street.
-It consists of a three-story Neoclassical hotel built in 1925 and a one-story, eight-room Colonial Revival motel, which was built in 1955 and enlarged in 1959 with a pool and cabana.
+New Perry Hotel was a historic hotel in Perry, Georgia, located at 800 Main Street.
+It consisted of a three-story, 40 room Neoclassical hotel built in 1925, and a one-story, eight-room Colonial Revival motel, which was built in 1955 and enlarged in 1959 with a pool, cabana, and 9 more rooms.
 In 1947 a kitchen and banquet hall were built.
 Between 1955 and 1959 the rear lobby was converted into the motel office and a card room was built.
 The original full-height portico was altered in 1965.
 The round Tuscan columns were replaced by square Tuscan columns.